ahmed-zaid639/link-shortener/README.md

 Find the project requirements here: [{Link Shortener Website](https://www.codementor.io/projects/web/link-shortener-website-brqjanf6zq/get-started)

 ## Tech/framework used
-Built with HTML, CSS,  JavaScript, and Bootstrap.
+Built with HTML, CSS,  JavaScript.

 ## Screenshots and demo
 Screenshots of your app and/or a link to your live demo